 The Treasury is also known as Al Khazna.
-It is believed that the Treasury was constructed in 1st century BC and made out of iron-laden sandstone.
+It is believed that the Treasury was constructed in the 1st century BC and made out of iron-laden sandstone.
 It was built as a tomb for King Aretas III.
-One of the secrets is that the Treasury was named and built for one of the Pharoahs to hide his treasures.
+One of the secrets is that the Treasury was named and built for one of the Pharaohs to hide his treasures.

 We came across visitors who thought that Petra was just the Treasury.
 They were surprised that we had a 3-day ticket and that there was so much more to see.
 Don’t do Petra in a day, or two, take your time.
 There is much to see.
-Many steps to climb, awe-inspiring monuments to view as you wander through narrow gorges.
+Many steps to climb, and awe-inspiring monuments to view as you wander through narrow gorges.

 We enjoyed the Treasury but our favourite was The Monastery.
 It is a challenging walk to get to the Monastery but you forget the number of steps you have climbed and the incline when you reach it.
 In fact, there are 800 steps, not counting of course.
 The Monastery dates back to the 1st century AD.